-- A. Stipulation to Mediation.
+A. Stipulation to Mediation.
 At any time prior to the Case Management Conference, parties may stipulate to mediation.
-The stipulation must include the name, address and phone number of the mediator and one alternate mediator, or parties may utilize the Stipulation to Use ADR (SDSC Form CIV-359).
-If the stipulation is granted, Assignment of Mediator notices will be issued. - B. Case Management Conference.
+The stipulation must include the name, address and phone number of the mediator and one alternate mediator.
+If the stipulation is granted, Appointment of Mediator notices will be issued.

+B. Case Management Conference.
 If parties do not stipulate to mediation prior to the Case Management Conference, the judge will encourage all parties to consider mediation or other ADR options.
-If the court determines a mediator would assist in the resolution of a case, parties will be asked to stipulate to mediation which will be reflected on the Case Management Conference's Minute Order. - C. Panel of Mediators.
+If the court determines a mediator would assist in the resolution of a case, parties will be asked to stipulate to mediation which will be reflected on the Case Management Conference's Minute Order.

+C. Panel of Mediators.
 Parties may select any mediator to mediate their matter.
-The court maintains a panel of court-approved mediators who have satisfied training and experience requirements established by the court and who must adhere to minimum standards of practice pursuant to California Rules of Court, rule 3.850 et seq., and other program policies and procedures. - D. Payment of Mediators.
+The court maintains a panel of court-approved mediators who have satisfied training and experience requirements established by the court and who must adhere to minimum standards of practice pursuant to California Rules of Court, rule 3.850 et seq., and other program policies and procedures.

+D. Payment of Mediators.
 Mediators must be compensated directly by the parties.
 The fees and expenses of mediators must be shared equally between the parties, unless otherwise agreed.

-Mediators on the court's approved panel have agreed to charge \$150.00 per hour for each of the first two hours in a limited civil action, or \$250.00 per hour for each of the first two hours in an unlimited civil action, and their regular hourly rate thereafter for court-referred mediation.
+Mediators on the court's approved panel have agreed to charge \$150.00 per hour for each of the first two hours and their regular hourly rate thereafter for court-referred mediation.